FelipeMathieu/GameOfLife/docs/folder-structure.md

 #### Component files:

-- `board.tsx`: Handles the game board or grid.
+- `board.tsx`: Handles the game board.
-- `creature-rect.tsx`: Renders individual creature elements.
-- `field-rects.tsx`: Manages the rendering of the entire field.
-- `field.tsx`: Handles field layout or logic.
+- `field.tsx`: Handles field layout, wrapping the board, info and so on.
 - `game-info.tsx`: Displays game-related data such as generation or population.
 - `header.tsx`: Header component of the application.
 - `known-forms.tsx`: Displays or handles known creature patterns.